You are currently viewing How To Grow Course Sales Using Lesson Previews

 When websites are designed to support people with disabilities they are called accessible.
 Some of your students will care about accessibility support in your courses before buying them.

-Having an accessible course includes high-contrast colors big buttons a web standards HTML browser, and closed captions and sub-titles for those with hearing impairments.
+Having n accessible course includes high-contrast colors big buttons a web standards HTML browser, and closed captions and sub-titles for those with hearing impairments.

-For more information on Accesibility, consider these sites:
+For more information on Accessibility, consider these sites:

 Your Course Free Previews Should Show A Professional Set

-When your lesson will take place in your workspace, then you may be able to use your current work environment with a little tidying up.
-Many beginners and amaetuers will actually get excited to see a professional environment with all the miscellaneous tools, samples, and wear and tear; so dont sterilize your work area.
+When your lesson takes place in your workspace, then you may be able to use your current work environment with a little tidying up.
+Many beginners and amateurs will actually get excited to see a professional environment with all the miscellaneous tools, samples, and wear and tear; so don’t sterilize your work area.

-One of the most popular options is to use a wall or solid colored paper/cloth backdrop at the back.
-Then you would have staged basic furniture like planter, bookshelf, or lamp stand in the middle.
-Finally, you would be in front with any props such as an easel, music instrument, sewing machine.
-This is how most high end courses create sets.
+One of the most popular options is to use a wall or solid-colored paper/cloth backdrop at the back.
+Then you would have staged basic furniture like a planter, bookshelf, or lampstand in the middle.
+Finally, you would be in front of any props such as an easel, musical instrument, or sewing machine.
+This is how most high-end courses create sets.

 Show The Quality Of Your Slides